Afghan evacuees left on planes for hours at Dulles International Airport before being cleared for entry

 “And in a limited number of cases we have a vetting process that may be unresolved … that might lead to a delay in individuals being held on the plane so we can have that process seen through …” she said.

 President Biden has set an Aug.
 31 deadline for getting Americans and their allies safely out of Afghanistan.
-The U.S. has relocated about 110,600 people since the end of July, according to the White House.
+The United States has relocated about 110,600 people since the end of July, according to the White House.

 Two people with knowledge of the situation at Dulles who weren’t authorized to speak publicly said passengers on some recent flights waited nearly 12 hours before being allowed to leave the aircrafts.
 The Wall Street Journal, which first reported the delays, said in some cases it was taking up to 10 hours before passengers were allowed to disembark.